ikhondker/anypo/docs/anypo-development-20240816.md

 4. check all env used env('APP_DOMAIN'); case sensitive
 5. in production env, un-handled exception write full log in laravel.log
 6. to debug 404 error use the register method of app/Exception/Handler
+7. if get js error in developer tools, first disable all chrome extension special google Sheets etc
+8. for ajax to works use <script type="module"> not <script type="text/javascript">
+9.

 # 5. Set Environment
 ====================================================================